WHAT IS THE BOUGAINVILLE PEACE AGREEMENT?

 WHEN WILL THE REFERENDUM BE?

-The National Government of Papua New Guinea and the Autonomous Bougainville Government (ABG) have agreed that the target date for the referendum is June 15, 2019.
-The agreement was made in a Joint Supervisory Body (JSB) meeting held in May 2016.
+The National Government of Papua New Guinea and the Autonomous Bougainville Government (ABG) have agreed that the Actual date for the referendum is October 12, 2019.
+The agreement was made in a Joint Supervisory Body (JSB) meeting held in March 2019.

 HOW DO THE NATIONAL AND BOUGAINVILLE GOVERNMENTS WORK TOGETHER TO IMPLEMENT THE BPA?